 - Menstrual problems

-Talk to your massage therapist about how Shiatsu can help treat any chronic or acute conditions you have.
+There are so many potential benefits of Shiatsu massage therapy.
+Talk to your massage therapist about how Shiatsu can help treat any chronic or acute conditions you have, or just improve your all-around health and wellbeing.
 A session should begin with an assessment and generally last anywhere from 30 to 90 minutes.

 Learning how to perform Shiatsu